 Horse and Greyhound Betting:

-Five parimutuel racetracks operated throughout the state at one point, but all five closed one by one with the Dairyland Greyhound Park being the last one to close at the end of 2009.
-Horseplayers today must look to the internet to get their fill of parimutuel racing gambling.
+Five parimutuel racetracks operated throughout Wisconsin at one point, but all five closed one by one with the Dairyland Greyhound Park being the last one to close at the end of 2009.
+However, online racing betting is alive and well in Wisconsin.

 Gambling Laws and Penalties